-This course is for students who wish to qualify as speech and language therapists.
+Accredited by the Health Care Professionals Council, with a purpose-built NHS clinic on-site, this MSc is for students wishing to qualify as speech and language therapists.

 Multilingualism and Impairment Across the Lifespan